Bans & Shadowbans

 In this guide, we will cover both types of bans and how to mitigate them.
 To check the status of your account, use the appeals page on Activision's website.

 An account ban is typically a permanent ban on the account.
-These can, in rare cases, be temporary.
-Account bans only happen for a few different reasons:
+For more info on account bans, see Account Creation

 A "shadow-ban" is an account restriction that impacts the account's ability to matchmake and utilize online services.
 The account can still be logged into but cannot join games or servers and play online.